Welcome to our gallery of beautiful backyard greenhouse ideas including DIY kits, designs and information on how to build your own.

 Blue light or cool light, is ideal if you want to promote a compact and bushy growth.

-Red lights or warm lights encourages the formation of blooms by triggering plant hormones.
+Red lights or warm lights encourage the formation of blooms by triggering plant hormones.

-Orange or reddish grow lights also give off warmth and produce heat that is needed by the plants to grow.
+Orange or reddish grow lights also give off warmth and produce heat that the plants need to grow.

 Since they can get quite hot, it is advisable that incandescent grow lights as placed at least 2 feet away from the plants.
-This type of grow light also comes in a color corrected form which are ideal for a small group of plants.
+This grow light also comes in a color-corrected form which are ideal for a small group of plants.

-Fluorescent light are the most common choice of grow lights for homeowners.
-This is energy efficient and emits a blue light that encourages a bushy growth.
+Fluorescent lights are the most common choice of grow lights for homeowners.
+This is energy efficient and emits a blue light that encourages bushy growth.
 Fluorescent grow lights are safe to be placed near seedlings as they give off a cool temperature.

-Another type of fluorescent grow lights are T5 lights which is a thin tubular piece of lighting fixture.
+Another fluorescent grow light is T5 light, a thin tubular piece of lighting fixture.
 They have an increased light output compared to regular fluorescent lights but are more energy efficient.
 This type of grow light can be placed near the plants as the leaves absorbs them well.

 LED lights, are the newest form of grow lights used for greenhouses.
-Although small and compact in size, LED grow lights emit an adequate amount of light that has the perfect balance of red and blue lights.
-It produces just the right temperature that plants need in order to grow well.
-LED grow lights are practical, easy to mount and re lightweight.
+Although small and compact, LED grow lights emit an adequate amount of light that has the perfect balance of red and blue lights.
+It produces just the right temperature that plants need to grow well.
+LED grow lights are practical, easy to mount, and lightweight.

-When choosing the right type of artificial lighting for your greenhouse, make sure to consider the amount of natural sunlight that the location receives.
+When choosing the right type of artificial lighting for your nursery, consider the amount of natural sunlight the location receives.
 Some regions have longer days, while others have shorter ones.

-For those with less daylight, supplemental lighting is needed to ensure that your plants receives ample lighting despite of the existing conditions in the environment.
-Grow lights are also necessary if you want to continue cultivating your plants, all year round, even during the winter.
+Supplemental lighting is needed for those with less daylight to ensure that your plants receive ample lighting despite the existing environmental conditions.
+Grow lights are also necessary to continue cultivating your plants all year round, even during the winter.

 Greenhouse Sprayer

-Greenhouse sprayers are used for distributing water, chemicals and pesticides to plants.
-There are three basic types of sprayers which are used for chemical application in greenhouses namely : high volume hydraulic sprayers, targeted low volume sprayers and ultra low volume sprayers.
+Nursery sprayers distribute water, chemicals, and pesticides to plants.
+Three basic types of sprayers are used for chemical application in greenhouses: high-volume hydraulic sprayers, targeted low-volume sprayers, and ultra-low-volume sprayers.

-High volume hydraulic sprayers is the standard type of greenhouse sprayer that has been used for years.
-This is considered to be the most effective way to treat a huge problem with pests as it works well with general application.
+High-volume hydraulic sprayers is the standard type of nursery sprayer that has been used for years.
+This is considered the most effective way to treat a huge problem with pests as it works well with general applications.

-The advantage of hydraulic greenhouse sprayer is that they do not over wet the plants as the application is controlled and is distributed well in fine droplets.
-Hydraulic greenhouse sprayers are available in different gun and nozzles types which render different flow rates, patterns and amount of pressure.
+The advantage of hydraulic nursery sprayers is that they do not overwet the plants, as the application is controlled and is distributed well in fine droplets.
+Hydraulic nursery sprayers are available in different gun and nozzle types which render different flow rates, patterns and amounts of pressure.

-Targeted low volume sprayers are known for their flexibility and better coverage.
-This type of greenhouse sprayer is somewhere between a hydraulic sprayer and an aerosol fogger.
-Targeted low volume sprayers disperse chemicals at a flow rate of a liter per minute.
+Targeted low-volume sprayers are known for their flexibility and better coverage.
+This type of nursery sprayer is between a hydraulic sprayer and an aerosol fogger.
+Targeted low-volume sprayers disperse chemicals at a liter-per-minute flow rate.

-Unlike hydraulic sprayers which are used for general application, targeted low volume sprayers are usually directed to their specific target.
-Its primary purpose if for spot treatments as it gives direct focus to a problem area.
+Unlike hydraulic sprayers used for general application, targeted low-volume sprayers are usually directed to their specific target.
+Its primary purpose is spot treatments as it directly focuses on a problem area.

-This type of greenhouse sprayer also disperses chemicals more quickly than a standard hydraulic sprayer.
-Types of targeted low volume equipment include electrostatic sprayers, mist blowers, rotary disc atomizers and high pressure cold foggers.
-Each type is designed for specific type of crop as it propels the right size of particle needed by each plant.
+This nursery sprayer also disperses chemicals more quickly than a standard hydraulic sprayer.
+Targeted low-volume equipment includes electrostatic sprayers, mist blowers, rotary disc atomizers and high-pressure cold foggers.
+Each type is designed for a specific crop as it propels the right particle size needed by each plant.

-Ultra low volume chemical application are commonly known as “foggers”.
-This type of greenhouse sprayer distributes a small amount of water, which is about 2 liters for every 10,000 square feet.
-The droplets it releases are also smaller, thus it is more ideal to be used in enclosed spaces to contain the solution within the structure.
+Ultra-low-volume chemical applications are commonly known as “foggers”.
+This type of nursery sprayer distributes a small amount of water, about 2 liters for every 10,000 square feet.
+The droplets it releases are also smaller, thus, it is ideal to be used in enclosed spaces to contain the solution within the structure.
 Foggers use jet propulsions as the source of their air.

-To determine which type of sprayer is the most suitable for your greenhouse, there are several factors which must be considered.
-First is the type of crop, the structure and the environment.
-Vegetable and other edible crops are more suitable to be used with a ULV approach because of the flexibility it offers and the shorter time it requires to apply the pesticides.
+Several factors must be considered to determine which type of sprayer is the most suitable for your nursery.
+First is the type of crop, the structure, and the environment.
+Vegetables and other edible crops are more suitable for a ULV approach because of their flexibility and the shorter time required to apply the pesticides.

 Greenhouse Heating System

-A heating system is required in greenhouses because they control the temperature that the plants require in order to grow well.
-Greenhouse heating systems typically make use of fuel oil, wood chips, logs, coal, kerosene and natural gas.
+A heating system is required in greenhouses because they control the temperature that the plants require to grow well.
+Nursery heating systems typically use fuel oil, wood chips, logs, coal, kerosene, and natural gas.

-Greenhouse heating systems can be divided into two groups : the central and localized heating system.
-Central heating systems are usually made up of a hot water or steam boiler with a pipe system that is situated in a central location.
+Nursery heating systems can be divided into central and localized heating systems.
+Central heating systems usually comprise a hot water or steam boiler with a pipe system in a central location.

-Typically, this type of heating system is used for commercial and large greenhouses because they are more expensive.
+This heating system is typically used for commercial and large greenhouses because they are more expensive.
 They are considered to be a large investment and have large capacities.
-Localized heaters, also known as forced air heaters are gas fired heating systems or furnaces.
-This type of greenhouse heating system is versatile and can be used as a starting investment for your greenhouse.
+Localized or forced air heaters are gas-fired heating systems or furnaces.
+This type of nursery heating system is versatile and can be used as a starting investment for your nursery.

-Central heating systems such as a central boiler uses large volume of water that is heated to 120 degrees Fahrenheit to 180 degrees Fahrenheit.
+Central heating systems such as central boiler use a large volume of water heated to 120 degrees Fahrenheit to 180 degrees Fahrenheit.
 The water is then distributed through the use of pipes.

-Steam systems, on the other hand, make use of a small broiler.
-There is also less plumbing involved and no circulating pumps present in the system.
-Unlike With the central boiler, using a steam system makes it more difficult to control the flow of steam into the greenhouse.
+On the other hand, steam systems use a small broiler.
+There is also less plumbing and no circulating pumps in the system.
+Unlike With the central boiler, using a steam system makes it more difficult to control the steam flow into the nursery.

-To distribute the steam or hot water to the greenhouse, several ways may be used.
-These methods are pipe or rail heating distribution, under bench heating distribution, in floor heating distribution, overhead heating distribution and perimeter heating distribution.
+Several ways may be used to distribute the steam or hot water to the nursery.
+These methods are pipe or rail heating distribution, under-bench heating distribution, in-floor heating distribution, overhead heating distribution, and perimeter heating distribution.

-When choosing the right heating system for your greenhouse, consider the following factors : the type of crops you are growing and the size of your greenhouse.
-Firstly, the type of crop along with the outdoor temperature of your greenhouse’s location will help you determine the amount of heating you need.
+When choosing the right heating system for your nursery, consider the following factors: the type of crops you are growing and the size of your nursery.
+Firstly, the type of crop along with the outdoor temperature of your greenhouse’s location, will help you determine the amount of heating you need.

 Lettuce, for example, needs a cool environment, while basil, on the other hand, needs a warmer environment.
-The size of your greenhouse also plays an important role.
-You will need a heating system that is proportional to the size of your greenhouse, whether it may be small or big.
+The size of your nursery also plays an important role.
+You will need a heating system that is proportional to the size of your nursery, whether it may be small or big.

 Greenhouse Cover

-As discussed earlier, there are several materials which can be used as a covering for greenhouses.
+As discussed earlier, several materials can be used as a covering for greenhouses.
 These materials range from glass, fiberglass, acrylic, vinyl and polyethylene.
-Alternatively you can also use a plastic sheet as a covering material.
+Alternatively, you can also use a plastic sheet as a covering material.

-The most cost efficient and affordable greenhouse cover which is available in the market is the “greenhouse plastic”.
-Greenhouse plastic is durable type of plastic that is used as an alternative to large glass frames.
+The ” greenhouse plastic ” is the most cost-efficient and affordable nursery cover available in the market is the “greenhouse plastic”.
+Nursery plastic is a durable type of plastic that is used as an alternative to large glass frames.

-Unlike regular plastic, greenhouse plastic resists tearing and can withstand constant changes in weather.
-This type of plastic is knitted, rather than being just formed into sheets.
-The application of greenhouse plastic is that it is usually wrapped around the frame.
-It is flexible and works well with a variety of greenhouse designs, sizes and shapes.
+Unlike regular plastic, nursery plastic resists tearing and can withstand constant weather changes.
+This type of plastic is knitted rather than being just formed into sheets.
+The application of nursery plastic is that it is usually wrapped around the frame.
+It is flexible and works well with various nursery designs, sizes and shapes.

-Greenhouse plastic is commonly made up of four different types of plastics.
+Nursery plastic is commonly made up of four different types of plastics.
 Unlike other materials, they can also last for two to three years.
-These four types of plastic are; polyethylene plastic, co polymer plastic, polyvinyl plastic and poly carbonate plastic.
+These four types of plastic are; polyethylene plastic, co-polymer plastic, polyvinyl plastic and polycarbonate plastic.

-Polyethylene greenhouse plastic is the lowest grade of greenhouse cover which comes with a lifespan of one to two years.
-It comes in two grades, the commercial grade which is used for industrial applications and the utility grade which is utilized for personal and home use.
-This type of greenhouse cover is repairable.
+Polyethylene nursery plastic is the lowest grade of nursery cover with one to two years of lifespan.
+It comes in two grades, the commercial grade which is used for industrial applications and the utility grade, which is utilized for personal and home use.
+This type of nursery cover is repairable.

-Copolymer plastic, is a type of greenhouse cover which is a grade above polyethylene.
+Copolymer plastic, is a type of nursery cover that is a grade above polyethylene.
 Compared to the former, copolymer plastic is more durable and has an extended lifespan of up to three years.
 But they share the same drawbacks as both become too brittle and weak when exposed to freezing and then subjected to thawing.
-Some copolymer plastics also have an appearance which resembles glass.
+Some copolymer plastics also have an appearance that resembles glass.

-Poly carbonate plastic, on the other hand, is the most durable of the four types of greenhouse covers.
+On the other hand, polycarbonate plastic is the most durable of the four types of nursery covers.
 It has the longest lifespan, which lasts for up to ten years.
-This type of greenhouse cover, comes with good insulation properties as it can maintain heat and humidity well.
+This type of nursery cover, comes with good insulation properties as it can maintain heat and humidity well.

 Indoor Greenhouse

 Indoor greenhouses are temporary structures which allow for growing plants within the confines of the home.
-An indoor greenhouse is designed in such a way that it can be easily be set up or taken down,as needed.
-This type of greenhouse is perfect for beginners and for those who want to start with a small greenhouse and eventually expand into a bigger one.
+An indoor plant house is designed in such a way that it can be easily be set up or taken down,as needed.
+This type of plant house is perfect for beginners and for those who want to start with a small nursery and eventually expand into a bigger one.

 Indoor greenhouses are usually sold in kits.
 It can either be a shelving kit, a tabletop unit or a small freestanding unit.
 Old furniture like benches and tables can also be used for this purpose, as it can also save you some money.

-The ideal location for indoor greenhouses is near a sunny window or an area which receives at least 6 hours of direct sunlight.
-The ideal orientation for the indoor greenhouse is to face the west or the south.
+The ideal location for indoor greenhouses is near a sunny window or an area that receives at least 6 hours of direct sunlight.
+The ideal orientation for the indoor plant house is to face the west or the south.

-However, if you desire to place your indoor greenhouse on another area, you can always use grow lights to aid you with the light supply.
+However, if you desire to place your indoor plant houseon another area, you can always use grow lights to aid you with the light supply.
 Grow lights may be purchased at a low affordable price in local home improvement stores and gardening supply centers.

-This ready made greenhouse is perfect for indoor use and can be placed in any area as its size is just like any standard furniture piece.
+This ready-made plant house is perfect for indoor use and can be placed in any area as its size is just like any standard furniture piece.
 It is made up of a steel frame and a white reflective lining that distributes heat evenly to plants.

 It also comes with adjustable shelves which provide flexibility in terms of growing different plants variants.
-This type of indoor greenhouse is perfect for growing herbs and vegetables near the kitchen, as it gives you an easy and quick access to the crops you need.
+This type of indoor plant house is perfect for growing herbs and vegetables near the kitchen, as it gives you an easy and quick access to the crops you need.

 Related Garden & Landscaping Galleries You May Like: